Corey Foreman

 🛠️ 7.
 Workforce Development for All Georgians

-• Expanding technical college access, apprenticeship programs, and employer-driven training models
+• Expand technical college programs, apprenticeships, and workforce training opportunities

 ⬆ Back to top